equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 A component _should_ have at least one port, on which it can respond to TCP or HTTP requests.
 Kubernetes [readiness probe](../../docs/topic-rollingupdate/#readiness-probe) regularly requests the component on the first port in the `ports` list to ensure that the component can handle requests.

-When a new component version is deployed, the probe waits while replicas of the new component version start responding on such requests, keeping them in the state "Starting".
-When these new replicas begin to respond on requests, the [rolling update](../../docs/topic-rollingupdate/) removes old component version replicas.
+When a new component version is deployed, the probe waits until replicas of the new component version start responding to such requests, keeping them in the "Starting" state.
+When the new replicas respond to these requests, the [rolling update](../../docs/topic-rollingupdate/) will remove the replicas of the old component version

 ### `publicPort`